 Riefler Tank Clock

-This clock was made in 1908 by the Riefler company in Munich, Germany.
-It is serial number 227.
+This clock was purchased from Riefler company in Munich, Germany in 1910.
+The original price, including installation, was $988.10.
 The clock was used in the regulation of the timekeeping service provided by the Goodsell observatory from the time of the clock was acquired until the service was discontinued in December of 1931.

 The "tank" in the clock's description refers to the glass jar that hung below the clock and enclosed the pendulum.
 In operation, there was also a bell jar over the movement creating an airtight chamber.
 This chamber was partially evacuated and held at a constant pressure providing a constant pressure environment for the pendulum.